Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 2. Setup a peer-to-peer connection

 The first part of getting user media is very simple and straight forward.
-It just asked for the user permission and provides you with a stream object that you can pass around as you may see fit.
+It just asks for the user permission and provides you with a stream object that you can pass around as you may see fit.

 Here is a simple example of getting a user's video and audio.